Blueprint Travelers - Travel Site

 Seeing Cristo Redentor (Christ the Redeemer) in the Morning

-We decided to do Christ the Redeemer on the same day as Sugarloaf Mountain because of the visibility forecast during our time there.
-We opted to do Christ the Redeemer for sunset, but the least-crowded time at the top would have been in the morning.
-If we could have split up the peaks over two days, we would have.
-After visiting Christ the Redeemer , we would have gone to Parque Lage and eaten brunch at Plage Cafe.
-Then we would have spent the afternoon at the Jardim Botânico do Rio de Janeiro.
+The least-crowded time at the top of Christ the Redeemer is in the morning.
+If you split the two peaks over two days, make sure to visit each one in the morning to have the best weather and the fewest crowds.
+After visiting Christ the Redeemer in the morning, head to Parque Lage and grab a hearty brunch at Plage Cafe.
+Then you can spend the afternoon at the Jardim Botânico do Rio de Janeiro.
 Both of these parks have nice views of Christ the Redeemer.
-Finally, we would have spent the afternoon and evening exploring Ipanema and the beach.
+Finally, finish the afternoon and evening exploring Ipanema and the beach.

 Share This Article